sider/sider-docs/docs/enterprise/minio.md

 ---
 id: minio
-title: Minio
+title: MiniO
-sidebar_label: Minio
+sidebar_label: MiniO
 hide_title: true
 ---

-# Minio
+# MiniO

-You can get to know hot to set up [Minio](https://min.io/) for Sider Enterprise.
+You can get to know hot to set up [MiniO](https://min.io/) for Sider Enterprise.

 ## Requirements

-The version of Minio must be [`RELEASE.2019-08-14T20-37-41Z`](https://github.com/minio/minio/releases/tag/RELEASE.2019-08-14T20-37-41Z) or higher.
-Also, Sider Enterprise largely uploads objects on Minio, so you should prepare enough storage space for Minio.
+The version of MiniO must be [`RELEASE.2019-08-14T20-37-41Z`](https://github.com/minio/minio/releases/tag/RELEASE.2019-08-14T20-37-41Z) or higher.
+Also, Sider Enterprise largely uploads objects on MiniO, so you should prepare enough storage space for MiniO.
 At least, 100 GiB storage would be required.

-Before integrating Minio with Sider Enterprise, you first have to create a bucket with the name specified with [`RUNNERS_TRACES_S3_BUCKET_NAME`](./config.md).
+Before integrating MiniO with Sider Enterprise, you first have to create a bucket with the name specified with [`RUNNERS_TRACES_S3_BUCKET_NAME`](./config.md).

 ## Integration with Sider Enterprise

-The parameters within [`DOCKER_RUNNERS_CONFIG`](./config.md) of Sider Enterprise is associated with the Minio server.
+The parameters within [`DOCKER_RUNNERS_CONFIG`](./config.md) of Sider Enterprise is associated with the MiniO server.
 The relationships are the followings:

-- `s3_endpoint` and url - The endpoint of the Minio server
+- `s3_endpoint` and url - The endpoint of the MiniO server
 - `aws_access_key_id` and MINIO_ACCESS_KEY - AWS Access Key ID
 - `aws_secret_access_key` and MINIO_SECRET_KEY - AWS Secret Access Key

-For example, if you run the Minio server on the host `minio.example.com` like this:
+For example, if you run the MiniO server on the host `minio.example.com` like this:

 ```console
 export MINIO_ACCESS_KEY=minio